 Mizzou Botanical Garden, Columbia – The entire campus of the University of Missouri in Columbia is a botanical park containing a number of specialty gardens – featuring iris, coneflowers, lilies, peonies and other flowering plants, a native tree collection, fountains, and sculptures amid the university’s historic architecture.

-State Arboretum, Maryville – With more than 1,700 trees from 160 species, the State Arboretum was established on the campus of Northwest Missouri State University by the state legislature in 1993.
+Missouri Arboretum, Maryville – With more than 1,700 trees from 160 species, the Missouri Arboretum was established on the campus of Northwest Missouri State University by the state legislature in 1993.
 The arboretum is dedicated to enhancing the understanding and appreciation of botanical diversity.